Nelly (Egyptian entertainer): Career

-Her father was a film director. and she started her career as a child actress, following the footsteps of her older sister, Feyrouz, who was a very famous child actress before her.
-She appeared in a dozen movies as a child, and also took part in radio serials, and in theatrical works.
-Her fame grew larger in 1966, at age 17, with the first film in which she had the lead role, Mahmoud Zulfikar’s "Al Murahiqa as Saghira".
-One of her most critically acclaimed roles was the secondary role she played in "Al Azab Imra'a".
+Her father was a film producer. and she started her career as a child actress, following the footsteps of her older sister, Feyrouz, who was a very famous child actress before her.
+She appeared in several movies as a child, including El Harman, Asafir El Gennah, Hati Naltaqi, and Tuba.
+She also took part in radio serials and the first one was Shi’ Men El Adhab with the greatest Mohammed Abdel Wahab and theatrical successes one with Farid Shawqi, El dalouaa.
+Her fame grew larger in 1966, at age 17, with the first film in which she had the lead role, Mahmoud Zulfikar's Al Murahiqa as Saghira.
+One of her most critically acclaimed roles was the secondary role she played in Al Azab Imra'a.
 She has more than 60 films to her credit.
 The majority of these are musicals, or films with a thread of plot and drama that is punctuated intermittently with song and dance.
 Most of them have a comic spirit.
-Nelly acted in seven films alongside Salah Zulfikar, also acted in a number of straight melodrama TV series, most notably "Bardis" and "Ad Dawwama".
+Nelly starred alongside the majority of Egyptian film stars, and from more than one generation.
+She acted in seven films alongside Salah Zulfikar, also acted in a number of straight melodrama TV series, most notably Bardis and Ad Dawwama.